-The Technician Commitment is a sector wide, collaborative initiative led by the Science Council and supported by the Gatsby Charitable Foundation’s Technicians Make It Happen campaign.
+The Technician Commitment is a university and research institution initiative, led by a steering group of sector bodies, with support from the Science Council and the Gatsby Charitable Foundation’s Technicians Make It Happen campaign.
 The Commitment aims to ensure visibility, recognition, career development and sustainability for technicians working in higher education and research, across all disciplines.
 Universities and research institutes are invited to become signatories of the Technician Commitment and pledge action against the key challenges affecting their technical staff.

 Ensure that all technicians within the organisation are identifiable and that the contribution of technicians is visible within and beyond the institution

 Support technicians to gain recognition through professional registration

 Enable career progression opportunities for technicians through the provision of clear, documented career pathways

 Ensure the future sustainability of technical skills across the organisation and that technical expertise is fully utilised

 Signatories have access to an online resource that signposts projects and initiatives that will help to address these challenges.

 Professor Sir Leszek Borysiewicz, Vice-Chancellor, University of Cambridge

 Demand for people across the UK economy with STEM qualifications is increasing, and as science becomes more complex and interconnected, the roles undertaken by scientists and engineers in the future will often require high-level practical and technical skills.
 Attracting, educating, training and retaining more STEM technicians is therefore vital to the success of the UK economy.